CodeWithJo/UnoCardsDetection/README.md

       Button 2 labled Upload Image

  ** To detect the card features from the video stream click on the button 1**

-    and once the streaming starts show the card
+        Note:

-        note:
+        Once the streaming starts show the card
         For best results show the card upright and with the best natural light I found that yellow and red cards work better in the evening with lighting in comparison to the blue and green cards.